Updated May 24, 2021

 By the way… Did you know I wrote a book about building a career with a PhD?
 You can read the first chapter for free on Amazon.

-I don’t think that whether a PhD is worth it or not is some fixed-in-stone thing.
+And at the end of the day, I don’t think that whether a PhD is worth it or not is some fixed-in-stone thing.
 In fact, it depends on what you do with it.

 So why not make it worth it?
 Work hard on yourself to transform into a leader worthy of the letters after your name, and don’t be afraid to learn how to leverage every asset the PhD gave you.